Julius Caesar, Aureus, 46 BC

 Veiled female head (Vesta?) right

-Emblems of the augurate and pontificate: lituus, guttus, and securis
+Emblems of the augurate and pontificate: Lituus, jug and axe.

-Pedigree: Almost certainly from the Boscoreale hoard.
-The Boscoreale Hoard is a treasure discovered in 1895 during archaeological excavations in the remains of an ancient Roman villa in the town of Boscoreale, near Pompeii.
-This incredible treasure included pieces of crockery, toiletries, beautiful jewellery and over 1000 gold aurei.
-These works of art are preserved in part in the Louvre Museum in Paris.
-This treasure was buried following the eruption of Mount Vesuvius in 79 AD.
-Although it is known that the treasure consisted of gold aurei from all reigns up to and including 78 AD, no official record was made of the treasure until it was dispersed to local museums and coin collectors.
-Although the provenance of the Boscoreale treasure is not certain, their typical patina allows them to be clearly differentiated.
-The gold Aurei of this treasure show a typical brown, purple, reddish discoloration that is very distinctive and known as "Boscoreale toning".
-The reason for this is that these coins were subjected to very intense heat created by the pyroclastic cloud generated during the volcanic eruption.
-The aurei of this treasure with this very special hue are often preserved in old amateur collections.
-A very attractive example well-centered, well-preserved and with a highly sought after tone!
+Pedigree: Very likely from the Boscoreale Hoard.
+The Boscoreale Hoard is a treasure discovered in 1895 during archaeological excavations in the remains of an ancient Roman villa in the city of Boscoreale, near Pompeii.
+This incredible treasure included tableware, bathroom items, exceptional jewels and over 1,000 aurei.
+Some of these masterpieces are now held in the Musée du Louvre in Paris.
+The treasure was buried shortly before the eruption of Mount Vesuvius in 79 AD, and remained hidden until its discovery.
+Although it is known that the treasure consisted of aurei from all reigns up to and including the year 78, no official record was made of the treasure before it was dispersed among local museums and collectors.
+Although the provenance of this coin from the Boscoreale treasure cannot be confirmed with certainty, their typical patina, with its iridescent tones, makes them clearly distinguishable.
+The aurei from this treasure show a typical and very distinctive brown, violet and reddish coloring, known as “Boscoreale toning”.
+The reason for this is that these coins were subjected to the very intense heat created by the pyroclastic cloud generated during the volcanic eruption.
+Coins from this treasure, with their distinctive tone, are often preserved in old and prestigious collections.
+A superb specimen, well centered, well preserved and with a magnificent patina, and a possible provenance of great historical and numismatic interest.

 C•CAESAR COS•TER